over-geek/Vet-Clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you liked this project, give me a "Star" (clicking the star button at the beginning of this page), share this repo with your developer community or make your contributions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>